jrolofsson/ADFSRulez/README.md

-# ADFSRulez
-Some random ADFS rulez and stuff...

 ## CreateCustomCanvasLogin.psm1
 This could work for most likely anything that needs this kind of logic.

 ### Use case
 So, you need to provide a claim to a RP for a set of users but the claim should be composed of different attributes for different set of users.
-The case that proned the creation of this function was that for a user to be able to login in to Canvas as a student, we needed the the login name in Canvas to match a value in our SIS system, but for faculty and staff, this value does not exist.
+The case that proned the creation of this function was that for a user to be able to login in to Canvas as a student, we needed the login name in Canvas to match a value in our SIS system, but for faculty and staff, this value does not exist.
 How do we solve this?
 Simple, just create custom claim rules with some filters!

 **In more detail:**